-Online reputation management is a specialized field that requires a deep understanding of marketing, branding, public relations, SEO and a mix of other technical skills.
 Since online reputation management services are in high demand, many companies enter this industry despite not having the required skills.
-These types of companies attract clients by making big claims, unrealistic promises, and commitments they cannot fulfill.
-Naturally, they fail to deliver value, waste their clients’ hard-earned money and often cause more damage to their reputation.
+These companies attract clients by making big claims, unrealistic promises, and commitments they cannot fulfill.
+Naturally, they fail to deliver value, waste their clients’ hard-earned money, and often cause more damage to their reputations.

-After years of successfully delivering online reputation management services for our clients, Reputation X has identified five most common types of scams you should look out for before hiring an online reputation management company.
+After years of successfully delivering online reputation management services for our clients, Reputation X has identified the five most common types of scams you should look out for before hiring an online reputation management company.

-We have decided to share these tips with you in this blog.
-Please make sure to read them before you plan to hire an online reputation management company to avoid any problems later down the road.
+Please make sure to read these tips before you plan to hire an online reputation management company to avoid problems later down the road.

 Top five reputation management scams